pathak1005/Sphinx-API-Documentation-/README.md

 # Sphinx-API-Documentation-
-Sphinx Documentation Framework is used for API documentation
+Sphinx Documentation Framework is used for API documentation, download the PDF to view the output.